-WordPress is by far the most popular content management system (CMS) around, powering almost 25 million websites (source, July 2019).
+WordPress is by far the most popular content management system (CMS) around, powering over 27 million websites (source, Jan 2020).

 Most WordPress websites rely on organic search engine traffic for at least some of their visitor numbers, so getting WordPress SEO right is essential.

 Out-of-the-box, WordPress performs ok SEO-wise, but the standard WordPress installation is lacking certain key SEO features, like the ability to set a title tag or meta description, or publish a sitemap.

 That’s where WordPress SEO plugins come into play.
 Anyone looking to drive organic search traffic from Google or any other search engine (Bing, anyone?) is forced to use an SEO plugin, short of coding their own custom solution.

 And, for some reason, most people turn to Yoast SEO as their plugin of choice.
 In this short post, I’m going to explain why Yoast SEO is not the best WordPress SEO plugin, and why and how to switch to SEOPress instead.

 If you’ve ever asked anyone for WordPress SEO recommendations, chances are you’ve heard the word “Yoast” being thrown around.
 Why, you ask?
 I think it’s mostly habit.